mighty-gerbils/gerbil/doc/reference/make.md

     i.e. invocations of `defbuild-script` or `make` with different `build-spec` arguments, then you need to have these invocations specify distinct `build-deps:` arguments to avoid clashes; otherwise projects will overwrite each other's cache.

+  - `parallelize:` specifies the number of multiprocessor cores that Gerbil will attempt to use while compiling code.
+If it's a number _n_ no less than 2, then Gerbil will spawn as many as _n_ subprocesses to compile.
+If it's `0` or less, then Gerbil will not spawn processes to compile files from Gerbil `.ss` to Gambit `.scm` but compile them in the current image.
+    It will still spawn processes for Gambit compilation as such.
+    If it's `1`, then Gerbil will spawn a subprocess for the Gerbil compilation steps as well as for the Gambit compilation step, but only one process at a time.
+    If it's `#f`, then no parallelism is used, same as `0`.
+    If it's `#t` (the default), then the maximum number of CPUs is used, as detected from the Operating System, or overridden by the value of the environment variable `GERBIL_BUILD_CORES`, if defined and an integer.

   - `depgraph:` is an obsolete argument, only present for backward compatibility.
     You should delete it as well as any call to `make-depgraph` or `make-depgraph/spec`.